ariqM1/ariqM1/README.md

 ## This is Ariq Mukul!
 #### Computer Science | Undergraduate Student
 #### *Currently looking for Software Engineer, Machine Learning Engineer Roles!*
-- Machine learning enthusiast.
+- I hate discrete math so much.
-- A second year student at Georgia Tech [(GT)](https://www.gatech.edu/), completing my BS degree in Computer Science.
+- A third-year student at Georgia Tech [(GT)](https://www.gatech.edu/), completing my BS degree in Computer Science.
 - Currently working on a stock trading bot that can buy and sell stock using algorithmic trading.

 **To know more:**  [Website](https://github.com/ariqM1), [LinkedIn](https://www.linkedin.com/in/ariq-mukul-b67553205/), [Email](ariqmukul@gmail.com)